s3lab/elf/README.md

 Running elf
 ===============

-As a user case, we have built a multi-datacenter aware Hadoop.
+As a use case, we have built a multi-datacenter aware Hadoop.
 To enable this functionality, you need to:

 * Set up Hadoop cluster as normal, e.g. configure conf/*.xml and conf/masters conf/slaves.
 This is the basic configuration of Hadoop.